The Agency Model Is Broken. Here’s What Works Instead.

 Who This Is Not For

-This model doesn't work for clients who:
+This model does not work for clients who:

 • want cheap output